To vote in elections and referendums you must be on the electoral register.

-You can register to vote on the GOV.UK website.
+You can register online on the GOV.UK website:

 If you are unable to register online, contact us using the details on this page so that we can help or give you a form to complete.